MicrosoftDocs/azure-docs/articles/azure-maps/migrate-from-google-maps-web-services.md

 > [!TIP]
 > By default, the Azure Maps route API only returns a summary (distance and times) and the coordinates for the route path.
 Use the `instructionsType` parameter to retrieve turn-by-turn instructions.
 The `routeRepresentation` parameter can be used to filter out the summary and route path.

-The Azure Maps routing API has many additional features not available in Google Maps which might be useful to integrate when migrating your app:
+The Azure Maps routing API has many additional features not available in Google Maps that might be useful to integrate when migrating your app:

 - Support for route type: shortest, fastest, trilling, and most fuel efficient.
 - Support for additional travel modes: bus, motorcycle, taxi, truck, and van.